A successful humanoid robot implementation guide requires five phases: assessment, simulation, pilot, compliance, and scaling.

 Workforce Transition: Operator to Fleet Manager

-Some facilities reach "Dark Factory" status: fully automated shifts with no human workers on the floor.
+Eventually, some facilities reach “Dark Factory” status: fully automated shifts with no human workers on the floor.
 Lights stay off to save energy.
-Robots operate 24/7.
-Humans monitor remotely.
+The systems run 24/7 while humans monitor remotely.
 This is the end state for high-volume, low-variability production.
 But it takes years, not months.

 For insights on scaling robot fleets, see how large-scale deployments are structured.